rui-yan/SSL-FL/docs/README.md

 If you want to test on new datasets, please modify datasets.py and FedAvg_utils/data_utils.py

-We also provide the **Pre-trained Checkpoints** as follows.
-In this paper, we choose ViT-B/16 as the backbone for all the methods:

-`BEiT-B`: #layer=12; hidden=768; FFN factor=4x; #head=12; patch=16x16 (#parameters: 86M)

-The models were pretrained with 224x224 resolution.

-The following table provides the pre-trained checkpoints used in the paper:
+The following table provides the **pre-trained checkpoints** used in the paper:

 #### Federated pre-training with Retina
 <table><tbody>